anatolebeuzon/monitor/README.md

 ### Why store metrics in memory?

 This choice was made in order to keep the project as simple as it needs to be.
-It results in less code and a more straightforward installation process than if a databse needed to be installed and configured.
+It results in less code and a more straightforward installation process than if a database needed to be installed and configured.

-It could evolve, in a future iteration, to use a time-series database that store the poll results, thus making the daemon stateless and more scalable.
+It could evolve, in a future iteration, to use a time-series database that stores the poll results, thus making the daemon stateless and more scalable.
 See [possible improvements](#possible-improvements).

 ### Why RPC?

-Remote Procedure Call provides a clean and lightweigt means of communication between processes.
+Remote Procedure Call provides a clean and lightweight means of communication between processes.

 As `net/rpc` provides a straightforward implementation, it results in more idiomatic code than other solutions such as REST API endpoints.